pyeventsourcing/eventsourcing/docs/topics/domain.rst

 the projection can be defined that will apply particular types events to the aggregate in a particular way.
 See the ``Cargo`` aggregate in the domain model section of the :ref:`Cargo Shipping example <Cargo shipping>` for an example of this alternative.
+It's also possible to do this with the mutate methods, but then the common behaviours will need to repeated for each part of the projection that handles a particular type of event, and for all the types of event, which is repetitive and so isn't recommended.
-A further alternative is to use the new :ref:`declarative syntax <Declarative syntax>`, especially the ``@event`` decorator, which is used on the project's README page and is explained in detail below.
+A further alternative, which is highly recommended, is to use the new :ref:`declarative syntax <Declarative syntax>`, especially the ``@event`` decorator, which is used on the project's README page, and which is explained in detail below.

 Why is it designed in this way?
 There has been much discussion about the best way to define the aggregate projections.
 There isn't a "correct" way of doing it, and